shooots/shooots.github.io/index.md

 ### FeedBack

 J.H
--I like how simple it is
+ - I like how simple it is
--If this was a mobile app, it is something I would use -Scheduling a ride was easy to do
+ - If this was a mobile app, it is something I would use
+ - Scheduling a ride was easy to do
--It looks like a real working website from a company
+ - It looks like a real working website from a company

 C.B
  - "This will be very useful for people that live on the other side of the island."